Daws Butler: Legacy

-Butler trained many voice actors, including: Nancy Cartwright (the voice of Bart Simpson), Corey Burton (the voice of Count Dooku in several animated Star Wars series, as well as Dale in Chip 'n' Dale), Bill Farmer (the current voice of Goofy, Pluto, and Horace Horsecollar), Bob Bergen (the voice of Porky Pig), Joe Bevilacqua (whom Butler personally taught how to do all his characters), Sherry Lynn, Greg Burson (the voice of Yogi Bear and Bugs Bunny) and Mona Marshall (the voice of various characters in South Park).
+Butler trained many voice actors, including Nancy Cartwright (the voice of Bart Simpson), Corey Burton (the voice of Count Dooku in several animated Star Wars series, as well as Dale in Chip 'n' Dale), Bill Farmer (the 21st-century voice of Goofy, Pluto, and Horace Horsecollar), Bob Bergen (the voice of Porky Pig), Joe Bevilacqua (whom Butler personally taught how to do all his characters), Sherry Lynn, Greg Burson (the voice of Yogi Bear and Bugs Bunny) and Mona Marshall (the voice of various characters in South Park).
 Butler's voice and scripts were a frequent part of Bevilacqua's now-defunct XM show.

 Bevilacqua also wrote Butler's official biography, published by Bear Manor Media.
 A new book of cartoon scripts written by Butler and Joe Bevilacqua, Uncle Dunkle and Donnie: Fractured Fables, was scheduled for publication in the fall of 2009.
 A four-volume, 4½-hour audio set of Uncle Dunkle and Donnie was to be simultaneously released, with Bevilacqua performing all 97 characters in 35 stories.
-Butler also trained Hal Rayle, who ultimately determined that his best-known character of Doyle Cleverlobe from Galaxy High School should sound like "Elroy Jetson after he finished puberty".
+Butler also trained Hal Rayle, who said that his best-known character of Doyle Cleverlobe from Galaxy High School should sound like "Elroy Jetson after he finished puberty".